Ethiopian National Defense Force: Under Haile Selassie I

-Modernization of the army took place under the regency of Tafari Mekonnen, who later reigned as Emperor Haile Selassie I. He created an Imperial Bodyguard, the Kebur Zabagna, in 1917 from the earlier Mahal Safari who had traditionally attended the Ethiopian Emperor.
-Its elite was trained at the French military academy at Saint-Cyr or by Belgian military advisers.
+Under the regency of Tafari Mekonnen, the army was modernized.
+He created an Imperial Bodyguard, the Kebur Zabagna, in 1917 from the earlier Mahal Safari who had traditionally attended the Ethiopian Emperor.
+Its elite was trained at the French Saint-Cyr military academy or by Belgian military advisers.
 He also created his own military school at Holeta in January 1935.

 Ethiopian military aviation efforts were initiated in 1929 when Tafari Mekonnen hired two French pilots and purchased four French biplanes.
 By the time of the Italian invasion of 1935, the air force had four pilots and thirteen aircraft.

 However, these efforts were not sufficient nor instituted in enough time to stop the rising tide of Italian fascism.
 Ethiopia was invaded and occupied by Italy during the Italian invasion of Ethiopia of 1935–36, marked for Ethiopia's first time being occupied by a foreign power.
 Ethiopia's patriots managed to resist and defeat the fascist Italian force after the 1941 East African Campaign of World War II with the help of British, South African and Nigerian forces.
 This made Ethiopia the only country in Africa that has never been colonized.
 After the Italians had been driven from the country, a British Military Mission to Ethiopia (BMME), under Major General Stephen Butler, was established to reorganize the Ethiopian Army.
 The Anglo-Ethiopian Agreement of 1944 removed the BMME from the jurisdiction of East Africa Command at Nairobi and made it responsible to the Ethiopian Minister of War.

 Ethiopia bought twenty AH-IV tankettes from Czechoslovakia in the late 1940s.
 They were based on the Romanian R-1 variant and arrived in Djibouti on 9 May 1950 after which they were carried by rail to Addis Ababa.
 They were used until the 1980s when they participated in the fighting against Somalia.